 For many Texans, motorcycles are a way of life.
-While freedom and danger are certainly part of the appeal, riders should still understand the risks involved and have a contingency plan in the event of an accident, including consulting with an experienced and proven Fort Worth motorcycle accident attorney.
+While freedom and danger are certainly part of the appeal, riders should still understand the risks involved and have a contingency plan in the event of an accident, including consulting with an experienced and proven Fort Worth motorcycle accident lawyer.

 Why Is Motorcycle Riding So Risky?